You may have heard the advice, “you shouldn’t trade time for money.”

 - When you are learning a new skill.
 If you can get paid to learn a new skill that will grow your earning potential you absolutely should!
 Let’s say I want to be a YouTuber and are just getting started.
 Working as a camera assistant for an ad agency would be a great way to learn more about cameras and video while still paying rent.

 - To save money to launch your next venture.
-It always takes time, money, or both to move to move up to a better way of earning a living (starting a business, selling products, etc).
+It always takes time, money, or both to move up to a better way of earning a living (starting a business, selling products, etc).
 If you spend conservatively and save any extra money you can have enough to buy the tools, training, or time necessary to launch your next venture.

 - To build relationships and find mentors.
 The right people will shape your mindset and opportunities.
 You should absolutely trade time for money if it means expanding your network to people who can help you jump to the next ladder.